Food

 Fermentation increases K2 content as well, making foods like Grassmilk® cheese a doubly great source of this vitamin.

-Fermented foods like cheese, sauerkraut, and natto (a soybean product) are also high in K2.
+Fermented foods like cheese, sauerkraut and natto (a soybean product) are also high in K2.
 The only plant sources of K2 are these fermented foods, with the highest amount in natto; unless you regularly eat this, relying on animal products for K2 will be easier for most people on western diets.

 Vitamin K, in all its forms, is a fat-soluble vitamin.
-This means that you need fat to absorb this nutrient, so foods like whole Grassmilk®, cheese, butter, ghee, egg yolks, Organic Prairie liver, beef tallow, and higher-fat cuts of meat like Organic Prairie Ground Chicken, Bacon, and Breakfast Sausage will be the best sources.
+This means that you need fat to absorb this nutrient, so foods like whole Grassmilk®, cheese, butter, ghee, egg yolks, Organic Prairie liver, beef tallow and higher-fat cuts of meat like Organic Prairie Ground Chicken, Bacon and Breakfast Sausage will be the best sources.
 It can be surprising to learn that not only do you need animal foods, but that animal fat is an important part of the diet!

-By getting a balance of animal foods, plant foods, and fermented foods in the diet, you are supporting the health of your whole body and ensuring adequate nutrition.
+By getting a balance of animal foods, plant foods and fermented foods in the diet, you are supporting the health of your whole body and ensuring adequate nutrition.

 Simply by choosing more pasture raised eggs and grass-fed dairy, like pastured, antibiotic-free products from Organic Valley, you are increasing the nutrient-density of your family’s diet.
 Plus, because all Organic Valley products are USDA Certified Organic, you can also be confident there are no antibiotics, synthetic hormones, toxic pesticides, or GMOs!

-Originally from Kansas City, Missouri, Laura Poe Mathes, R.D., moved all over the U.S. before finally figuring out that she is a country girl at heart, settling down on her homestead in the Driftless region of Southwest Wisconsin with her husband.
-Laura is a private practice dietitian, focusing on individualized healing and adding in traditional, whole foods.
-She is also a functional movement coach and a blogger, writer, and speaker on health and traditional cooking techniques, such as fermentation and cooking with organ meats.
-She loves to spend time with her family and be out in nature as much as possible, especially canoeing, foraging, and hiking.
-Learn more about her work at Viroqua Nutrition Counseling and on her recipe blog, Brine and Broth.
+Originally from Kansas City, Missouri, Laura Poe Mathes, R.D., moved all over the U.S. before figuring out that she is a country girl at heart, settling down in the Driftless Region of southwest Wisconsin with her husband.
+She is a private practice dietitian, functional movement coach, writer and speaker on health and traditional cooking techniques, such as fermentation and cooking with organ meats.
+She loves to spend time with her family and be in nature.
+Learn more about her at Viroqua Nutrition Counseling and on her recipe blog, Brine and Broth.

 Related Articles